 Q: I have an ongoing relationship with a venue.
 Can I organise directly with them before submitting my application?

-A: Of course!
+A: Of course, assuming the venue is participating in the festival.
 Just make sure you let us know that you’ve done so on your application form.

 As performing artists ourselves, we appreciate concerns about the costs of putting on a show.
 We thought long and hard before deciding to ask for a participation fee.
 The purpose of the fee is two-fold: